Estadio Ramón Tahuichi Aguilera

 Estadio Ramón "Tahuichi" Aguilera Costas is a multi-purpose stadium in Santa Cruz, Bolivia.
 It is used mostly for football matches, on club level by Blooming, Oriente Petrolero, Destroyers, and Royal Pari.
-The stadium has a capacity of 38,000 people and was opened in 1940.
-It was also one of the official stadiums for the 1997 Copa America as well as a number of international continental tournaments, such as the Copa Libertadores and Copa Sudamericana.
+Inaugurated in 1940, the stadium has a capacity of 38,000 people and was one of the official stadiums for the 1997 Copa America.

 Organized by the Tahuichi Academy, every year during January this stadium hosts one of the greatest youth football tournaments in the world, the "Mundialito Paz y Unidad."
-Past participants of the U-15 tournament have included Real Madrid, Benfica, Atlas FC, Vasco da Gama, River Plate, Colo-Colo and many youth national teams.
+Past participants of the U-15 tournament have included Real Madrid, Benfica, Vasco da Gama, River Plate, Colo-Colo and many youth national teams.

 History

-Name Changes
+Name changes

 At first it was named Estadio Departamental de Santa Cruz, then in 1972 following the death of auto racing legend Willy Bendeck in a local competition, the decision to name the departamental stadium after Willy Bendeck was finalized.

-In 1979 the Tahuichi Aguilera football academy was invited to an international U-15 soccer tournament to be held in Argentina.
-The team came to be crowned tournament champion, which created a decision to rename the stadium in recognition of the founder of the Tahuichi Academy (Ramón "Tahuichi" Aguilera Costas), to be called Estadio Tahuichi Aguilera whose name it has today.
+In 1979 the Tahuichi Aguilera football academy was invited to an international U-15 soccer tournament held in Mar del Plata, Argentina.
+The team came to be crowned tournament champion, which created a decision to rename the stadium in recognition of the founder of the Tahuichi Academy (Ramón "Tahuichi" Aguilera Costas), to be called Estadio Tahuichi Aguilera, a name it bears today.

 Renovations

-The stadium is currently under an extensive renovation that began in 2014.
-The renovations will cost 48 million Bolivians.
+In late 2014, the stadium began a renovation that cost approximately 77 million BOL.
 The first phase of the project includes new bathrooms, a subterranean parking lot, new changing rooms, security cameras, renovated suites, and renovated press cabins.
 Phase One was completed in 2016.

-Phase Two consists of new lighting, addition of seating, referee locker rooms and doping rooms.
+Phase Two consists of new lighting, new parking garage, referee locker rooms and doping rooms.

-The third phase was completed in late 2019.
+The third phase was completed in late 2019, and the renovations were fully completed in February 2021.
+The last phase included the installation of 14,300 seats.

-The stadium is currently in the 4th phase.
-When the renovations are over, the capacity will be increased to 40,000.
+Stripping of 2025 Copa Sudamericana final

+The stadium had originally been designated to host the final match of the 2025 Copa Sudamericana.
+However, by September 2025, following a series of technical assessments on the degree of completion of the ongoing reconstruction progress conducted by CONMEBOL's inspection commissions, the venue was found to be non-compliant with infrastructue regulatory standards for hosting such a fixture.
+CONMEBOL formally rescinded the stadium's hosting rights on 11 September 2025.
+In accordance with the procedural framework, the final was subsequently reassigned to the Estadio General Pablo Rojas that had served as the venue for the previous year's final.